daz3d/DazToUnity/UnityPlugin/README.md

 New in this version:
 ====================
-- Many uDTU features now merged with official Daz To Unity bridge, including:
-- Mac support,
-- Animation support,
-- Improved HDRP Shaders,
+Version 2022.1.3.7:
-- New URP Shader support,
+- New version numbering based on Year-Revision-Bugfix
-- Built-In Standard Shader support,
-- Genesis 8.1 and PBRSkin support,
+- Updated and integrated latest updates to Daz Bridge Library
-- Improved Subdivision support,
+- Improved Morph and Subdivision Selection dialogs
-- Improved Emission support.
+- Improved Unity Plugin Installer
+- DTU updates to support future add-ons such as auto-JCM

 Known Issues: